lyleresnick/lyleresnick.github.io/_posts/2017-09-03-Solving-a-Complex-UITableView-Using-the-VIPER-Architecture.md

 }
 ```

-With a view toward testability, I have injected the Presenter into the UseCase as its output and the ViewController into the Presenter as its output.
+With a view toward testability, the Presenter is injected into the UseCase as its output and the ViewController is injected into the Presenter as its output.
 Because the adapter is part of the view, it also needs a reference to the presenter.

 ### The Presenter